 Extendable architecture provides option for new features and connection to additional software

-Large enterprise projects unify numerous systems and applications.
+Large enterprise projects consist of numerous systems and applications, often maintained and managed by different teams or departments.
 Quality software therefore requires excellent planning and an optimal architecture:

 Software architecture provides a global overview of the structures and characteristics of a software system, which is disassembled into individual components.
 It describes the basic functionalities of the software components (functional architecture), the interaction and communication among the components (component architecture) as well as the distribution to hardware- and software resources.
 The goal of software architecture is meeting the requirements, robustness against changes as well as an excellent usability of the software system.